kumu/docs/overview/billing.md

 #### Monthly billing

 If you are on a monthly billing cycle, Kumu will bill your account each month based on the number of private projects you own.
 For personal accounts, each private project costs $9/month, and for organizations, each private project costs $20/month.
-Organization accounts are billed an additional $10 membership fee each month.
+Organizations are billed an additional $10 membership fee each month.

 To add more private projects to a monthly personal account or organization, you simply need to create a new project from your [dashboard](/overview/dashboard.html), and set it to **Private**.